canonical/zookeeper-k8s-operator/README.md

 ### How to integrate with ZooKeeper

-If you are developing a charm that needs to integrate with ZooKeeper, please follow the instructions [here](https://charmhub.io/zookeeper-k8s/libraries/zookeeper) to do so.
+If you are developing a charm that needs to integrate with ZooKeeper, please follow [the instructions](https://charmhub.io/zookeeper-k8s/libraries/zookeeper) to do so.

 ## Reference